 - Passivate to QQ-P-3

 - Austempering: Heat treat process of medium to high carbon steel.

 - Heat Treating: Annealing, case hardening, carbonitriding, induction, nitriding & vaccuum.

 - Deburring: Small burrs, which can be left by the coiling/forming process and/or cut off, are sometimes removed by a process called deburring.
 It is an additional step and adds cost to the part.
-It improves the surface of the material besides breaking the sharp edges, which can enhance the life of the spring.
+It improves the surface of the material besides breaking the sharp edges, which can enhance the life of the part.
 This can be done both in-house or at an outside vendor.

 - Swedging / Upsetting: Is a process of pinching the material and/or compressing the material where it loses its original shape and is a permanent deformation of the material.
 This process can be done both in house and/or at an outside vendor.

 - Threading | Tapping: Such as on wire forms is an added value that customers may need.

 - Riveting: Semi-tubular, radial, and orbital.